wrmay/recipes/aws/docker-on-ecs/README.md

 # Deploy Images

 In the AWS Console, go to the ECR service and create a new private repository for each image you wish to deploy.
-To upload your locally built images, the repository in the AWS ECR console and click the "View push commands" button for uploading instructions.
+To upload your locally built images, navigate to the repository in the AWS ECR console and click the "View push commands" button for uploading instructions.

 Edit `compose.yaml` to refer to the images you have just pushed.